 WordPress sites hacked

-Due to its consistent popularity, the WordPress CMS remains a common target for attackers, with over 74% of website attacks being performed on WordPress.
+Due to its consistent popularity, the WordPress CMS remains a common target for attackers, with over 74% of website attacks performed on WordPress.
 Hackers exploit vulnerabilities across all layers and components of a stack, including the core platform, plugins, or themes.
-According to a recent report, about 75% of WordPress attacks were through third-party plugins, 14% were on the core functionality, and 11% of attacks were carried out on outdated themes.
+According to a recent report, about 75% of WordPress attacks were through third-party plugins, 14% were on the core functionality, and 11% were on outdated themes.

 Some examples of successful WordPress attacks from the recent past include: